-The need for the Proposed Scheme is supported by the GDA Transport Strategy in so far as it will provide infrastructure required to facilitate 'a continuous priority for bus movement on sections of the Core Bus network within the Metropolitan area.'
-The Proposed Scheme will realise the objectives of the GDA Transport Strategy by providing the enhanced bus lanes, removing 'bottlenecks' and making the bus a faster option to commuters than car-based transport.
+The need for the Proposed Scheme is supported by the GDA Transport Strategy 2016 - 2035 (NTA 2016) as it will provide infrastructure required to facilitate 'a continuous priority for bus movement on sections of the Core Bus Network within the Metropolitan area.'
+The Proposed Scheme will realise the objectives of that GDA Transport Strategy by providing the enhanced bus lanes, removing 'bottlenecks' and making the bus a faster option to commuters than car-based transport.